jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   Describe to me your ideal candidate and I will tell you if I have anything in common.

+1. Tell me something that's true, that almost nobody agrees with you on.

 # Questions From Electrical Engineers and Programmers

 1. What is your favorite programming language?